 The IPM tech also checks and maintains the sightings log books at various areas of the hospital.
 The log books are used by staff to record pest sightings, and by the IPM tech to record what measures were taken to address those problems.
 Communication between hospital staff and the pest management professional is core to the success of the hospital IPM program.

 The goal of IPM is to provide a pest-free environment in your hospital with an absolute minimum of pesticide use.
 When pesticides are needed, however, they're more likely to be applied in tiny drops using a syringe than as sprayed liquids.
 It's not unusual for an IPM technician to measure his or her use of pesticides during a service visit in grams, not gallons.
-The days of a hospital stinking of chemicals for days after a service visit are history -- at least if you choose Dayton Exterminating as your pest management company.
+The days of a hospital stinking of chemicals for days after a service visit are history -- at least if you choose Pro Zone Pest Control as your pest management company.

 Please contact us for more information about how our hospital IPM plans can help keep your hospital pest-free and healthy.
+We provide pest control at hospitals, nursing homes, and health-related facilities in Dayton, Springfield, Northern Cincinnati, and all of the Miami Valley.
 We look forward to hearing from you.